emqx/emqx-docs/en_US/durability/durability_introduction.md

 ## Basic Concepts

-Before learning the durable sessions feature in EMQX, it's essential to understand some basic concepts about EMQX.
+Before learning the Durable Session feature in EMQX, it's essential to understand some basic concepts about EMQX.

 ### Sessions and Durable Storage